input-output-hk/cardano-tutorials/node-setup/070_core_relay.md

 Before we register our stake pool, let's configure our __block-producing__ and __relay__ nodes:

-__NOTE:__ Here you can find peers to connect to, and submit your own stake pool data:  https://github.com/input-output-hk/cardano-ops/blob/master/topologies/ff-peers.nix#L5-L10
+__NOTE:__ Here you can find peers to connect to, and submit your own relay's data:  https://github.com/input-output-hk/cardano-ops/blob/master/topologies/ff-peers.nix#L5-L10

 ### Configure the block-producing node